Slamy/Wiki_MiSTer/Pi-Top-v1.md

 Besides audio amplifiers, the boards are providing I2C and SPI connections to DE10-nano (through RTC board).
 I2C is used for battery monitoring.
 SPI is used for display brightness control.
 It's also providing power for fan.
 Fan power circuit has flexible way to adjust the power using diodes and resistors (see schematics).

+Recommended board thickness is **1.0mm**.
+This board thickness is included to total height of the whole construction.

 ### [RTC Board](https://github.com/MiSTer-devel/Hardware_MiSTer/tree/master/Addons/RTC)([Order on PCBWay](https://www.pcbway.com/project/shareproject/W43024ASU40_rtc_1_3.html))
 RTC v1.3(or higher) is required to provide I2C and SPI connections.
 You don't need to populate the board if RTC is not required.
 You may connect I2C/SPI directly to DE10-nano without RTC board using 14-pin cable connector - just follow the RTC schematics.

+Recommended board thickness is **1.6mm**

 ### [USB HUB Board](https://github.com/MiSTer-devel/Hardware_MiSTer/tree/master/Addons/PiTopUSBHub)
 This board provides convenient USB device connections - both internal and external.
 The board is in developing stage, gerber fill be release after testing.
 This is optional board.
 You may use any tiny USB HUB to connect devices as you like.

+Recommended board thickness is **1.0mm**.
+This board thickness is included to total height of the whole construction.

 ## LEDs
 Pi-Top v1 case has large semi-transparent door, so any lights will be visible through.
 Thus LEDs on DE10-nano are used for indications.
 Main Board provides the power LED.